 - Add Some Fabric: All that steel and reclaimed wood has us pining for a cushioned seat!
 Think fully upholstered chairs, leather lounges, and stunning tufted booths.

-- Heavy Metal: An all metal chair with exposed welds screams industrial.
-We suggest using our clear coat finishes on an all-metal chair, which celebrates the color variation of the weld.
-Pair that seating with a rustic wood table, you’re sure to strike design harmony.
+- Heavy Metal: An all metal chair with exposed welds screams industrial from yesteryear.
+Instead of clear coat, we suggest finishing steel chairs in black or dark, pigmented colors.
+Pair that seating with a White Oak wood table, and you’re sure to strike Industrial 2.0 design harmony.

 - Balance Weathered Items with Modern Touches: We love a distressed finish as much as the next person, however, instead using reclaimed wood and raw steel and industrial light fixtures, choose one rustic or industrial element to shine and keep the rest modern and clean.